yehyunchoi/yehyunchoi.github.io-chirpy/_posts/2021-12-26-FirstPost.md

 Hopefully my initial motivation right now can keep me on track to posting regularly 🤞.

 To be really honest setting this up was a big hurdle for me as I was **NOT** familiar with Jekyll at all. 😵 Thank you those who have went through similar processes previously, for me to tread upon the accumulated wisdom.
-Which brings me to think about what to write in my first technical post should be about!
+Which brings me to think about what to write in my first technical post!

-Stay tuned.
+Stay tuned!